jmillegan/Zodiac_MBTI/README.md

-# Zodiac_MBTI
+# Machine Learning with Astrology & the Myers Briggs Type Indicator
-Brain Storming:
+## Brain Storming:
     We wanted this to be a fun and low stakes topic, exploring how Astrology Signs and Myer Briggs Types could connect.

-Purpose:
+## Purpose:
    The purpose of this project was to use Machine Learning as well as previous technologies we learned in the Boot Camp to solve, analyze, and visualize a          problem.

-Data Gathering:
+## Data Gathering:
     Via Kaggle (https://www.kaggle.com/datasets/dakotagravitt/mbti-and-birthdays)
     Googled: Astrology sign personality traits, which in turn took us all to magazine sites.